 Maps must cover the entire Santa Clara County.
 Offline maps must be usable indoors and without connectivity to any type of network and must have sufficient power for 12 hours.
 If using maps on your cell phone, they must be useable when in airplane mode.

+Word only allows the change bars to be on the left or right side of the page.
+For documents with columns (like this document), it will not put the change bar to the side of the correct column.
+So, any change bar you see might be for the left or right column; don’t assume it is for the right column where it is printed.